Subtropical Storm Alpha (2020): Preparations and impact

-Records and distinctions
+Distinctions and naming

 Alpha was the earliest 22nd Atlantic tropical or subtropical storm on record, surpassing the old mark of October 17, set by Hurricane Wilma in 2005.
-It developed at an unusually eastern longitude – 18.0°W; only Tropical Storm Christine in 1973 developed farther to the east, at 14.0°W. This marked the second time (along with 2005) that the main naming list had been exhausted and that the auxiliary list of Greek letters were used.
-In March 2021, the World Meteorological Organization announced that the Greek Alphabet would be discontinued and replaced with an auxiliary list consisting of 21 given names if the regular naming list is exhausted.
-Thus, the name Alpha will no longer be used again to name an Atlantic hurricane.
-Upon landfall, Alpha became the first recorded tropical or subtropical cyclone known to have made landfall in Portugal.
+It developed at an unusually eastern longitude – 18.0°W; only Tropical Storm Christine in 1973 developed farther to the east, at 14.0°W. Upon landfall, Alpha became the first recorded tropical or subtropical cyclone known to have made landfall in Portugal.
 Additionally, Cyclone Ianos was approaching its first landfall in Greece at the time; this marked the first time in recorded history that two storms of subtropical or tropical nature impacted continental Europe simultaneously.

+The 2020 season was the second (along with 2005) in which an alphabetic list of 21 storm names had been exhausted, necessitating use of the Greek alphabet auxiliary list.
+In March 2021, the World Meteorological Organization replaced that auxiliary list with a new 21-name supplemental list.
+As a result, the name Alpha will not be used to name another Atlantic hurricane.